 Your yearly maximum contribution limit to 457 roth vs 457 traditional account is not affected by the employer’s matching payment.
 The annual maximum and catch up provisions are both indexed and adjusted for inflation, so these figures are always subject to change.

-You can increase the amount of yearly contributions to the highest limit permitted by the federal tax authority.
+You can check this box to increase the amount of yearly contributions to your roth 457 vs traditional 457 to the highest limit permitted by the federal tax authority.
+The yearly maximum contribution is $18,000 for 2017.
 This incremental contribution will take into account the foreseeable periods which must meet the criteria for catch-up contributions.

-The expected rate of return from the 457 accounts.
+The expected rate of return from your 457 accounts.
 The actual rate of return relies on the investment portfolio.
-By reinvesting the dividend in the capital structure, the S&P made 7.1% annual return in last 10 years & almost 10.1% annual return in last 43 years.
+By reinvesting the dividend in the capital structure, the S&P made 7.7% annual return in last 10 years & almost 10.1% annual return in last 43 years.
 But the annual rate of return of the S&P was not stable, as there were periods of -43% returns.

 Present marginal tax rate that you need to pay on your taxable investments.

 |15%||$9,275 to $37,650||$18,550 to $75,300||$13,250 to $50,400|